Callme-Ishmael/MPhys/README.md

   - A 30 GeV minimum \( p_T \) cut on jets, which is justified.
   - Use of `DileptonFinder` to dress and veto leptons before jet clustering via FastJet, reducing lepton–jet overlap issues.

-In principle, this analysis provides a robust starting point for our study.
+So, in principle, this analysis provides a robust starting point for our study.

 ----------
 ### Theoretical Note on Spin Correlations